SCAR/ropensci/task_view/antarctic.md

 - [distancetocoast](https://github.com/mdsumner/distancetocoast) provides "distance to coastline" data for longitude and latitude coordinates.

 - <pkg>lazyraster</pkg> Read raster data at a specified resolution on-demand.
 Provides very quick 'overview' access to very large raster data sets, by specifying a region of interest and/or an output grid size.

+- <pkg>tidync</pkg> Tidy tools to explore the contents of 'NetCDF' file or URL, presented as variables organized by grid with a database-like interface.